MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 1. Select **Create** to create the connection.

 > [!IMPORTANT]
-> If you consistently encounter issues when creating a connection on a new machine, first try to remove it and [register it](https://learn.microsoft.com/power-automate/desktop-flows/manage-machines#register-a-new-machine) again; something may have gone wrong during the first registration.
+> If you consistently encounter issues when creating a connection on a new machine, first try to remove it, and then [register it](/power-automate/desktop-flows/manage-machines#register-a-new-machine) again.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]